-heart and soul with its close cousin, the JL Wrangler.
+The Gladiator certainly borrows some of its style and trail-ready equipment from the JL Wrangler.
 There are lots of parts that are shared between the two, and their designs are nearly identical (with the big exception of the bed of course).

 These two trucks are in different categories altogether, but that doesn't mean that they can't be meaningfully compared.
 The Jeep Gladiator is a medium-size truck while the F-150 is considered a full-size truck.
 Regardless, these two truck classes are adjacent to each other, so they allow for many important comparisons.

 One of the big differences between these two trucks is their looks.
 The F-150 looks like what most people imagine

 when they hear the word “truck.”
 The Gladiator, on the other hand, looks like a JL Wrangler with a bed.
 That isn’t necessarily a bad thing, but it isn’t for everyone either.
 On top of that, the Jeep Gladiator comes in several vibrant color options that aren’t offered on the F-150.
 If you want a ride that is less traditional overall (just in

 terms of presentation), then the Jeep Gladiator is your option.